The Expedition in Pursuit of Rare Meats: Reception

-When the restaurant re-opened with the mural completed it was described by its publicity as "the most amusing room in Europe".
-The mural is described as "one of the outstanding mural schemes of the Inter-War years" in Tate Britain's heritage listing on the National Heritage List for England.
+When the restaurant opened in 1927 with the mural completed, Henry Tonks, a professor the Slade School of Fine Art who had recommended the artist, described it as "the most amusing room in Europe".
+This phrase was also used in the Tate's publicity when the restaurant reopened after the restoration in 2013.
+The mural is described as "one of the outstanding mural schemes of the Inter-War years" in Tate Britain's heritage listing in 1970 on the National Heritage List for England.
+Concerns about the racist themes in the mural were raised with The Tate in 2013, following the restoration and again in 2018.

 Writing in Apollo magazine in 2014, Digby Warde-Aldam remarked that "[l]ooking at the mural now is a strange experience; while its subject matter and frivolously gallant style are almost unutterably camp, there's a sombre sobriety to the tones of the paint that renders it an impressive work rather than the sort of kitsch and ephemerally fashionable diorama churned out by some of his contemporaries".

 2020 petition and review

-In 2020, The White Pube, a duo of art critics, began a campaign against the mural on Instagram.
-A petition by the duo read: "The fundamental point of a high class restaurant (used primarily by an older white demographic) being installed with art of this horrific nature is not being acknowledged as the harmful and hateful issue it is" and that The Expedition in Pursuit of Rare Meats "sounds more like a concept for a horror film than what you would expect Britain's largest art institution to offer up as an exclusive dining experience...Tate Britain allowing this overtly racist painting to remain for diners' enjoyment is not acceptable".
+In July 2020, The White Pube, a duo of art critics, began a campaign against the mural on Instagram.
+A Change.org petition by the duo read: "The fundamental point of a high class restaurant (used primarily by an older white demographic) being installed with art of this horrific nature is not being acknowledged as the harmful and hateful issue it is" and that The Expedition in Pursuit of Rare Meats "sounds more like a concept for a horror film than what you would expect Britain's largest art institution to offer up as an exclusive dining experience...Tate Britain allowing this overtly racist painting to remain for diners' enjoyment is not acceptable".
 The Tate stated in response: "it is important to acknowledge the presence of offensive and unacceptable content and its relationship to racist and imperialist attitudes in the 1920s and today".
 The work was reviewed by an ethics committee which reported to the board of the Tate galleries in September 2020.
 The committee was headed by the Canadian postal executive Moya Greene.
 The committee reported that they were "unequivocal in their view that the imagery of the work is offensive" and that the offence was "compounded by the use of the room as a restaurant"; however, they stated that the work "should not be altered or removed" and that it is in the care of the Tate's trustees.
 The mural is part of the fabric of the Grade II* listed building and so cannot be easily resited.
 The room displaying the mural was closed as a restaurant in 2020.